o3de/o3de.org/content/docs/userguide/animation/editor/rin-locomotion-sample.md

 ---
-description: ' Use the Rin Locomotion sample level to learn how the &ALY; &animation-editor;
-  uses actors, motion sets, and animation graphs to control character behavior. '
+description: ' Use the Rin Locomotion sample level to learn how the Lumberyard Animation Editor uses actors, motion sets, and animation graphs to control character behavior. '
 title: Advanced_RinLocomotion Sample
 ---